k3zh4v4/zygos/README.md

 Zygos is a lightweight, containerized API service that leverages a local AI model to provide intelligent verdicts on text content.
 Built with FastAPI for high performance, it runs its AI inference via an Ollama model (gemma3 - 4 Billion parameters) hosted in a Podman container, and uses ngrok to securely expose the local endpoint to the web.

-I have preffered gemma3 [even though gemma4 just released during this writing we can still use gemma4 to analyze spam images] because of its intelligent classification compared to other slms like llama or qwen and support of over 140 languages which is great when i think about analyzing spam samples by being multilinguistic :)
+I have preffered gemma3 [even though gemma4 just released during this writing we can still use gemma4 to analyze spam images] because of its intelligent classification compared to other slms like llama or qwen and support of over 100+ languages which is great when i think about analyzing spam samples by being multilinguistic :)

 ## 🚀 Architecture overview
 * **Web Framework:** FastAPI (Python)
 * **Containerization:** Podman
-* **AI Engine:** ollama - **gemma3** 4B parameters (Local SLM)
+* **AI Engine:** ollama
+* **SLM Model** gemma3 (4B paramaters)
 * **Tunneling:** ngrok